VinayKDH/browser-extension/LOCAL_TESTING_GUIDE.md

 ### **✅ Step 1: Verify Extension Loaded**
 1. **Check Chrome Extensions Page**:
    - Go to `chrome://extensions/`
-   - Look for "AIML Gyan Launcher"
+   - Look for "Tens AI Launcher"
    - Ensure it's **enabled** (toggle should be blue)
    - Check for any error messages

 2. **Check Extension Icon**:
-   - Look for the AIML Gyan icon in the Chrome toolbar
+   - Look for the Tens AI icon in the Chrome toolbar
-   - Hover over it to see tooltip: "AIML Gyan - Click to open sidebar"
+   - Hover over it to see tooltip: "Tens AI - Click to open sidebar"

 ### **✅ Step 2: Test Extension Icon Click**
 1. **Click the extension icon** in the toolbar